4ndersonLin/Open-Sesame/README.md

 # Open-Sesame
-Add the temporary security group rule for remote login.
-After emergancy operation over, remove the security group rule automatically.
+Add the temporary security group rule for emergency remote login.
+After emergency operation over, remove the security group rule automatically.
 It will create a rule allow specific port and public IP address from your device.

 # Necessary parameters for running open-sesame